Jadau Kundan Maang Tikka

 FeelOri uses style names to describe the look of a piece, and product pages carry the exact material details.
 This keeps ruby, emerald, AD, pearl, and temple jewellery wording clear before you buy.

-Jadau and kundan wording describes the shopper category and visible setting work for this RKJ/Labella jewellery.
+Jadau and kundan wording describes the shopper category and visible setting work.
 Product pages remain the final source for exact stones, finish, size, hook or chain construction, and package contents.
 Gold-polish is a fashion jewellery finish and is not a solid-gold claim.

 Buying guide